Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$

 The total exposure times, as well as the maximum and median $3\sigma$ depths on a $10\arcsec \times 10 \arcsec$ scale are given in Table \ref{tab:exposuretimes} for all pointings and filters.
 This depth gives the detection threshold in surface brightness at a $3\sigma$ level for a source with a size of $10\arcsec \times 10 \arcsec$.
 We calculate the depths following \citet{Roman2020}:

-where pxs is the pixel size in arcsec.
+where "pxs" is the pixel size in arcseconds.
 The distribution of the depths for the different pointings and filters is visualized in Figure \ref{fig:depths}.
-We clipped all regions of the images with less than 40 minutes exposure time in the $g'$ band (corresponding to a surface brightness limit of about $29\,g'\,\mathrm{mag \,arcsec^{-2}}$) to reduce the number of false detections.
+We clipped all regions of the images with < 40 minutes exposure time in the $g'$ band (corresponding to a surface brightness limit of about $29\,g'\,\mathrm{mag \,arcsec^{-2}}$) to reduce the number of false detections.